adamskikacper/ETHelp-Decentralised-Fundraising-Platform/README.md

 ETHelp is a decentralized fundraising platform built on the Ethereum blockchain using Web3 technology.
 It allows users to create and donate to fundraising campaigns securely and transparently.

-Instructions to run the project:
+Instructions to run the project from terminal:

 1. Clone the repository:
 git clone https://github.com/pandaffu/ETHelp---Web3-Fundraising-Platform.git